lsolbach/TemplateEngine/readme.txt

 * added methods to MapValue to make them more convenient
 * enhanced diagnostic output on GenerateExceptions
 * refactored names of interfaces and classes
+* refactored method call mechanism for template methods
+* refactored symbol tables in ast nodes to a node independend value environment

 TODO
 * validate string.utf8tolatin1() and string.latin1ToUtf8() methods